Ada Bridge: Bridge

 According to the original, "most optimistic" plans, the bridge was to be finished in 2008.
 However, it was a year when the construction began.
-In December 2008 the main works started on the right bank of the Sava, when the testing piers for the first pillar, out of seven in total.
-The deadline was 40 months and the projected cost €118 million.
-It soon became apparent that the price will be higher while the problems showed on the ground.
-Several constructors went bankrupt and it appeared that the deadline might be extended a lot.
-However, the construction continued as planned and the two sides of the bridge were connected in August 2011.
-Later that year the construction ended and the bridge was opened to public traffic on 1 January 2012 at 00:00, when crowds of citizens and tourists gathered, crossing over it.
+In December 2008, the main works started on the right bank of the Sava, when the testing piers for the first pillar, out of seven in total.
+The deadline was 40 months, and the projected cost €118 million.
+It soon became apparent that the price would be higher while the problems showed on the ground.
+Several constructors went bankrupt, and it appeared that the deadline might be extended a lot.
+However, the construction continued as planned, and the two sides of the bridge were connected in August 2011.
+Later that year, the construction ended and the bridge was opened to public traffic on 1 January 2012 at 00:00, when crowds of citizens and tourists gathered, crossing over it.

-The design envisioned the grid-like cone to be placed on top of the pylon, but as of September 2018 it appears that the idea was scrapped altogether.
-In May 2012, the placement of the cone carried by a helicopter was attempted, but due to the strong winds the operation was aborted and rescheduled for some other time.
+The design envisioned the grid-like cone to be placed on top of the pylon, but as of September 2018, it appears that the idea was scrapped altogether.
+In May 2012, the placement of the cone carried by a helicopter was attempted, but due to the strong winds, the operation was aborted and rescheduled for some other time.
 After the government change in 2013, it was claimed that the entire new paperwork was needed to install the top, but nothing has been done.